etal/cnvkit/doc/pipeline.rst

 The first two methods use R internally, and to use them you will need to have R and the R package dependencies installed (i.e. DNAcopy, cghFLasso).
 If you installed CNVkit with ``conda`` as recommended, these should have been installed for you automatically.
-If you installed the R packages in a nonstandard location, you can specify this location with ``--rlibpath``.
+If you installed the R packages in a nonstandard or non-default location, you can specify the location of the right ``Rscript`` executable you want to use with ``--rscriptpath``.

 The HMM methods ``hmm``, ``hmm-tumor`` and ``hmm-germline`` were introduced provisionally in CNVkit v.0.9.2, and may change in future releases.